kochanA/Portfolio/README.md

 * Python: Python Basics, Python Technology, Python Intermediate, Algorithms and Data Structures,
 * Testing and good practices: Software testing and TDD, Design patterns and good practices,
 * Databases: SQL databases, Databases - programming.
+* Frontend (HTML, CSS, JavaScript)

-The course also covers topics such as Frontend (HTML, CSS, JavaScript) and Backend Technologies, which I will explore in the coming weeks.
+The course also covers topics such as Backend Technologies (Django), which I will explore in the coming weeks.

 ## Git and HTTP
 During the course, I learned not only to program, but also developed my skills in many directions, including: